 ForwardHealth monitors member records and can impose sanctions on those who misuse or abuse their benefits.
 For more information on member misuse and abuse and the resulting sanctions, refer to s.
 49.49, Wis.
 Stats.

 Pharmacy Services Lock-In Program

-Information for DOS on and after April 1, 2011, is available.
+Information is available for DOS before April 1, 2011.

 Overview of the Pharmacy Services Lock-In Program